DEBBIE MORRISON

 A Disconnect

-There’s often a disconnect between what’s offered digitally—the museum app, and the in-person experience.
-Usually there’s no mention of the app on museum materials (maps), signage, or on museum exhibit labels.
-Often the museum personnel don’t know either.
-Even within museums ‘planning a visit pages’, available apps are rarely mentioned.
+There’s often a disconnect between what’s offered digitally via the museum app and the in-person experience.
+Usually there’s no mention of the app on museum materials (e.g. maps), signage, or on museum exhibit labels.
+Even within museums "planning a visit [web] pages", apps are rarely mentioned.

 Image gallery below with screenshots of select museum apps and visitors comments.